chrt-io/blog/_posts/2021-02-22-how-does-the-code-should-look-like.md

         .opacity(0.4)
         .dashed()

-This was a milestone for **chrt**, figuring out how the code should look like gave use the direction to follow.
+This was an important milestone for **chrt**, figuring out how the code should look like gave use the direction to follow.